 Rebase a Scenario in New Year

-When you open a Client's scenario with a starting year prior to the current year (e.g. in 2022 you open a scenario that had the start year of 2021), you will no longer see the Run Scenario button at the top of the Planning page.
+When you open a Client's scenario with a Start Year prior to the current calendar year (e.g. in 2023 you open a scenario that had the Start Year of 2022), you will no longer see the Run Scenario button at the top of the Planning page.

 Instead, in place of the Run Scenario button, you will see Rebase Scenario.
 The Rebase Scenario button will allow you to "re-base" your original projections to the new base year in a new version of the original.
 Rebasing a scenario will not replace or delete the original scenario.
 You will still be able to view the original but to make edits you will need to use the Rebase function.